-Study in Britain and Ireland: Dedicated to students planning to study in the United Kingdom and Ireland.
-Learn about scholarships, financial aid, room accommodations, healthcare and more.
+Education UK: Dedicated to students planning to study in Great Britain and Northern Ireland.
+Learn about scholarships, accommodations, healthcare and more.

 Study Abroad.com: Find information on international study abroad programs and study abroad scholarships for the UK, US, Canada, Singapore, Germany and more.

 International Student: Learn about the culture, accommodations, transportation, safety, money and other topics that help you adjust to life in the UK, US and Australia.

 Study USA: Get comprehensive information tailored for non-US students who are considering studying in the US.